Dev404IR/Mikrotik-Installer/README.md

 # Mikrotik Installer v1.0 ⚙️
-This Script Can Install Mikrotik Cloud OS On Rescue Mode/OS Below Hostings Hetzner,
+This Script Can Install Mikrotik Cloud OS On Rescue Mode/OS, Tested On Below Hostings :
-DigitalOcean,
-Linode,
+Hetzner
+DigitalOcean
+Linode
-And Other Hostings Support Rescue OS Can Be Installed.
+And Can Be Installed On Other Hostings Support Rescue OS.
 # Supported Versions ✅
 This Script Can Install Below Versions :
 1) 6.48.6 (Long-Term) / Recommended Version!